Jacobi relations on naturally reductive homogeneous spaces: Jacobi Relations on Riemannian Manifolds

-Apart from Remark \ref{re:JR} the proof of Theorem \ref{th:JR} shows that the existence of Jacobi relations on naturally reductive spaces is also a direct consequence of the Theorem of Cayley--Hamilton.
-Concerning linear Jacobi relations however there is a subtle difference between the naturally reductive structures of $\hat \MM^n(\,\kappa\,)$ with $n\geq 2$ (including $\hat\MM^n(\,0\,)\,:=\,\NM^{2n+1}$) and the other spaces mentioned in Theorem \ref{th:LJR}: For the six--dimensional homogeneous strict nearly K\"ahler manifolds $\S^6$, $\bbF^3$, $\CP^3$ and $\S^3\,\times\,\S^3$ and the homogeneous nearly parallel $\G_2$--spaces $\S^7$, $\S^7_{\mathrm{squashed}}$, $V_1$ and $V_3$ the torsion form $\tau$ of the Ambrose--Singer connection is a generalized vector cross product.
-This means that $\tau\neq 0$ and the eigenvalues of the skew--symmetric endomorphism $\tau_x\,:\, T_pM\, \longmapsto \,T_pM,\; y\longmapsto \tau(\,x,\,y\,)$ do not depend on $x$ as long as the latter is chosen from the unit sphere $\S(\,T_pM\,)$ see Section \ref{se:GVCP}.
+The proof of Theorem \ref{th:JR}, given in Section \ref{se:Th:JR}, shows that, in addition to Remark \ref{re:JR}, the occurrence of Jacobi relations on naturally reductive spaces is also a direct consequence of the Theorem of Cayley--Hamilton.
+In terms of linear Jacobi relations, however, there is a subtle difference between the naturally reductive structures of $\hat \MM^n(\,\kappa,\,r\,)$ and $\hat\MM^n(\,0,\,\frac{1}{c^2}\,)$ with $n\geq 2$, and those of the other spaces mentioned in Theorem \ref{th:LJR}.
+For the $6$--dimensional homogeneous strict nearly K\"ahler manifolds $\S^6$, $\bbF^3$, $\CP^3$ and $\S^3\,\times\,\S^3$, and the homogeneous nearly parallel $\G_2$--spaces $\S^7$, $\S^7_{\mathrm{squashed}}$, $V_1$ and $V_3$, the torsion form $\tau$ of the standard normal homogeneous structure is pointwise a generalized vector cross product, which means, by definition, that $\tau$ is a nowhere vanishing $3$--form and the eigenvalues of the skew--symmetric endomorphism $\tau_X\,:\, T_pM\, \longmapsto \,T_pM,\; Y\longmapsto \tau(\,X,\,Y\,)$ do not depend on $X$ as long as the latter vector is chosen from the unit sphere $\S(\,T_pM\,)$, see Section \ref{se:GVCP}.
 In this situation one can show that the Jacobi relation guarantied by Theorem \ref{th:JR} is automatically linear.
-Moreover the $4\,+\,4\,=\,8$ before mentioned six-- and seven--dimensional spaces are the only non--trivial examples of simply connected naturally reductive spaces whose torsion form has this distinguished property see Theorem \ref{th:CLASS_TOR_is_GVCP}.
-In contrast the torsion form of $\hat \MM^n(\,\kappa\,)$ is clearly not a generalized vector cross product unless $n \,=\, 1$.
-Here one needs a more specific argument in order to understand the occurrence of linear Jacobi relations see Section \ref{se:Prf_Th_LJR}.
-At the end of that section the reader may also find the proof of Theorem \ref{th:LJR}.
-In Section~\ref{se:EX} we will compare our results with the sporadic examples of linear Jacobi relations observed before cf.~\cite{AAN,Ar,GoNa,MNT,NaTa} including a discussion of the $3$--dimensional case.
+Differently said, the existence of linear Jacobi relations on the four plus four make eight before mentioned $6$-- and $7$--dimensional naturally reductive spaces is a natural consequence of a distinguished algebraic property of their torsion forms.
+Moreover, these are the only non--trivial examples of simply connected naturally reductive spaces whose torsion forms have this property, see Theorem \ref{th:GVCP}.
+This fact is certainly interesting in itself, but can also be seen as a first step towards the classification of naturally reductive spaces with linear Jacobi relations.